Fishing For Catfish In New Jersey

 The state record white catfish came out of Dallenbach Pond.

-Additional catfishing information resources.
+Additional catfishing information resources

-Information for states with catfish.
+Information for states offering catfish fishing

 NEW JERSEY